arjunneervannan/CarnaticMusic-library/README.md

 ### SangeethaPriya
 Sangeethapriya contains one of the biggest and most vast collections of music.
 The python file sangeethapriya.py scrapes the SangeethaPriya website.

+Sangeethapriya.py uses Selenium to impersonate a web user and download all concerts for a specific artist or set of artists.